AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 ## Enable datasets for Real-time Customer Profile using Platform API

+Now you will enable a dataset for Profile using the API.
+Again, if you want to enable it via the UI using the method above, that's fine, too.

 ### Get the id of the dataset

 First we need to get the `id` of the `Luma CRM Dataset`: